wyszo/TWCommonLib/README.md

 ![TWCommonLib logo](TWCommonLib.png)

+##WARNING: This project is deprecated, please resist the urge to integrate it with new apps

 #TWCommonLib: no more iOS boilerplate!

 Library of iOS utilities I use in my projects.
 Mostly serving to improve readability, app architecture and encapsulate unnecessary complexity.